okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 ### Application entitlements

-When you create an Okta expression, you can reference entitlements within the `appuser` context.
+When you create an Okta expression, you can specify entitlements within the `appuser` context.

 > **Note:** Entitlements within the `appuser` context are only supported with [federated claims](/docs/guides/federated-claims/main/).
 You can't use these entitlements in authentication policies.